The peanut (or groundnut as it is called in much of Africa) is an important subsistence crop to millions of people across the world.

 Improving irrigation using Hand- Drilling Well equipment and our Rocker Water Pump irrigation solution.
 Proper irrigation is necessary for a plentiful and quality harvest and it is also an effective determinant to Aflatoxin contamination.
 Our Rocker Water Pump has the ability to bring more water to farmers’ fields with less effort, in a shorter amount of time.
 In conjunction with a suitable well, farmers can maintain an optimal level of irrigation to produce more of a valuable crop.

 Increasing efficiency at the production stage from the customary hand-shelling method by using the Universal Nut Sheller, as it shells groundnuts 50 times faster than human hands.
 Generally, women in Africa shell peanuts only as needed for meals and for sale at market, since the process is so time-consuming and painful for their hands.
 The introduction of the Universal Nut Sheller will encourage them to shell the entire groundnut harvest immediately after drying, which will mean they spend less time and energy hand-shelling, more product can be sold at one time, and the crop will be properly stored to ensure it meets local market standards for quality.

 Aflatoxin Test Kit

-Introducing farmers to the impact of Aflatoxin and the mechanisms for mitigating contamination, while also providing our Aflatoxin Test Kit.
-The Aflatoxin Test Kit will allow farmers to determine and regulate their aflatoxin levels themselves, using the improved groundnut harvesting methods we’ve developed.
-Farmers will receive training on how to use, repair and maintain the Aflatoxin Test Kit, in addition to small business training to give them the knowledge and skills necessary to better market their crop.
+Introducing farmers to the impact of Aflatoxin and the mechanisms for mitigating contamination, while also providing our Aflatoxin Test Kit allows them to determine and regulate their aflatoxin levels themselves, using the improved groundnut harvesting methods we’ve developed.
+Farmers should receive training on how to use, repair and maintain the Aflatoxin Test Kit, in addition to small business training to give them the knowledge and skills necessary to better market their crop.